-The appointment of Annabelle Williams OAM to the Board of the Australian Paralympic Committee will provide further strength and rigour to the organisation’s governance according to APC President Glenn Tasker.
+The appointment of Annabelle Williams OAM to the Board of the Australian Paralympic Committee (APC) will provide further strength and rigour to the organisation’s governance according to the APC’s President Glenn Tasker.

-A two-time Paralympian who retired from swimming following London 2012, Williams currently serves as Chair of the APC Athletes’ Commission and holds advisory roles with the IAAF, the Australian Swimmers’ Association and the Australian Sports Foundation.
+A two-time Paralympian who retired from Para-swimming following the London 2012 Paralympic Games, Williams currently serves as Chair of the APC’s Athlete Commission and holds advisory roles with the International Association of Athletics Federations (IAAF), Australian Swimmers’ Association and Australian Sports Foundation.

 “Her legal expertise, her experience as an athlete and sports administrator, and her limitless passion for driving positive change made Annabelle an obvious choice to join our governance structure.

-Williams was elected Chair of the APC Athletes’ Commission at its inaugural meeting in May 2017 and has installed a strong focus on strategy development, athlete welfare, integrity issues and policy compliance.
+Williams was elected Chair of the APC’s Athlete Commission at its inaugural meeting in May 2017 and has installed a strong focus on strategy development, athlete welfare, integrity issues and policy compliance.